+Notes:

-System Upgrade ?
-You will get the new function after upgrading the firmware.
-Firmware File: There is no file been selecter Select File Firmware Version: 1.0.0 Build 20240423 Rel.73134 Hardware Version: ES205G 1.0 Upgrade 1 Notes: Please select the pro per firmware version matching with your hardware to upgrade.
-2 2.
-To avoid damage, ple ease don't turn off the device while upgrading.
-3. After upgrading, the o device will reboot automatically.
+- 1. Please select the proper firmware version matching with your hardware to upgrade. - 2.
+To avoid damage, please don't turn off the device while upgrading. - 3.
+After upgrading, the device will reboot automatically.

 Follow these steps to upgrade the firmware: